A to Z Local Recycling Resources

 - If they are still operating, refer to yellow pages under "churches" and "thrift shops."

 - If they are not working, appliances may be disposed of at the Loudoun County Solid Waste Management Facility (for a fee).
-Hours are Monday through Saturday, 8 a.m. to 4 p.m.
-For more information, view Appliance Disposal / Recycling.
+Hours are Monday through Saturday, 8:00 a.m. to 4:00 p.m.
+More information is available in this guide, under Appliances (PDF)

 Bags, Plastic Grocery

-- Plastic grocery bags are accepted at most grocery stores.
+- Plastic grocery bags are accepted for recycling at most grocery stores.

-- For more information on plastic bag, film, and wrap recycling visit our Plastic Bag Recycling webpage.
+- For more information on plastic bag, film, and wrap recycling, visit loudoun.gov/recycle.

 - You may also return a used auto battery to the place where you are purchasing a new battery.

-- Rechargeable batteries are accepted at Home Depot store entrance.
+- Rechargeable batteries are accepted at Home Depot store entrances.
 Visit the Rechargeable Battery Recycling Corporation for additional collection locations.

 - The Washington Area Bicycle Association sponsors Bikes for the World, which collects repairable bicycles in the United States, donating them to charities overseas for productive use by those in need of affordable transport.